oxc-project/oxc-project.github.io/src/docs/learn/architecture/ast-tools.md

 # AST Tools

 The [AST Tools](https://github.com/oxc-project/oxc/tree/main/tasks/ast_tools) task serves as our secret weapon for managing all generated files.
-These tools include the AST builder, visitors, `Eq`, `Hash`, and TypeScript types, all of which are machine-generated.
+These tools include the AST builder, visitors, traits like `ContentEq` and `ContentHash`, and TypeScript types - all of which are machine-generated.

 For instance, the following files are automatically generated: